haroun-b/tutanota-test-spam/doc/WIKI.md

 All `SpamDetector` methods are private helpers except for `analyseEmails`.

 #### `analyseEmails`
-- Takes an array of email objects as argument
+Takes an array of email objects as argument.
-- Uses the helper methods to: `validateEmails`, `generateStats` for each email, then using `getSimilarity` it compares every email to all the others is the set, pushing the result of the comparison into both compared emails' `similarityArray`
+1. Uses the helper methods to: `validateEmails`, `generateStats` for each email, then using `getSimilarity` it compares every email to all the others is the set, pushing the result of the comparison into both compared emails' `similarityArray`
-- For each email, reduces the `similarityArray` to one value (the average): (similarityTotal / comparisonsCount)
+2. For each email, reduces the `similarityArray` to one value (the average): similarityTotal / comparisonsCount

 Returns:
-- `null` when passed an invalid emails set
+- When passed an invalid emails set: `null`
-- an array of analysed emails, when passed a valid set
+- When passed a valid set: an array of analysed emails

 #### `getSimilarity`
 - Helper private class method